 V. CONGRESS OF THE ASSOCIATION

 The Association organises a Congress at least every four years.

 The Executive Committee, on proposal of the Programme commission, states the themes and sets the dates of the organisation of the Congress.

 Congresses will be held in different areas of the world in turn.

 The revenues of the Association are:

-- subvention offered by UNESCO and other international organizations;
+subvention offered by UNESCO and other international organisations;